A Field Trip to the Community Arts Center is Easy and Fun

 April 9 to May 18

 Our spring show will be an abstract art exhibit.
 Abstract art makes for GREAT discussion as it challenges students to develop a whole new understanding of what constitutes “art.”
-We’re still developing the curriculum for these field trips but it will include a hands-on activity as well as facilitated discussion.
+One of our big goals for this exhibit is to encourage students to see abstract art as being more than just “throwing paint at a canvas” – but rather as a robust and complicate art form with deep meaning and lots of room for personal connection.

 Cost and Scheduling